Michael Appleby (politician): Political career

 Appleby stood unsuccessfully for the Wellington City Council in October 2004.
 He ran again for the Wellington City Council in the October 2013 local government elections, where he placed ninth in the Lambton Ward and was not elected.

 During the 2020 New Zealand general election, Appleby contested Wellington Central for the Aotearoa Legalise Cannabis Party, gaining 240 votes.

+During the 2023 New Zealand general election, Appleby stood as a candidate for the Aotearoa Legalise Cannabis Party in Wellington Central.
+He came sixth place, gaining only 418 votes.